quat1024/garden/garden/itch-and-adult-content.md

 # `itch.io` and adult content

-Last updated July 2024, 2025, at around 4pm Eastern time, I guess.
-Metacontext: I'm just some guy, definitely not affilated with itch.io.
+Last updated July 2024, 2025, at around 4:30pm Eastern time (to add a bit about a congressional act).

+Metacontext: I'm just some guy, definitely not affilated with itch.io except I uploaded a shitty free game there when I was 15 I guess.

 ## "Standing up"